srouhi/BananaBath/README.md

 [Watch Demo](demo/BananaBath-Demo.mp4)

 ## Notes
 - The project was completed as a 24-hour hackathon challenge at CornHacks 2025.
-- Dataset used is clean and manually curated.
 - Collaboration with teammate: Khushi Singh.